ds4dh/Deep_CT_Risk/README.md

 # Deep learning-based risk prediction for interventional clinical trials based on protocol design: a retrospective study
+Sohrab Ferdowsi, Julien Knafou, Nikolay Borissov, David Vicente Alvarez, Rahul Mishra, Poorya Amini, Douglas Teodoro
 ## Summary
 ### Background:
 Clinical trials (CTs) constitute a major cost in the drug development cycle, yet their success rate is estimated to be no more than 14%.
 Among the many factors related to CT failure, the poor design of the protocol itself is considered a major risk.
 As an alternative to the manual protocol risk assessment, we aimed to investigate deep learning methods to create risk prediction models for CT success estimation.